-Points on licence/other penalty Action Delegation 11 or fewer points Renew or approve licence Licensing Officer 12 or more points Refuse or revoke Licensing Officer Disqualification for over 6 months Refuse or revoke Refuse licence for 6 months from the end of disqualification period.
-Licensing Officer
+12 or more points Refuse or revoke Licensing Officer

+Disqualification for over Refuse or revoke Licensing Officer

+6 months Refuse licence for 6

+months from the end of

+disqualification period.

 A refusal/revocation of an application will be given in writing, detailing the reason for the refusal and informing the applicant of his/her right to appeal against the decision to the magistrates' court in accordance with the provisions of the Local Government (Miscellaneous Provisions) Act 1976.